 But if you’ve gotten to the point where your shoulder hurts all the time, or when you are trying to sleep, you should probably hold off on the following recommendations and get in to see a doctor or physical therapist first.
 You may have to start with an even more foundational approach than this.

 There are really only two ultimate causes for pain while bench pressing.
 The first is repetitive overuse.
 The second is poor form.
-If you combine the two- lot of reps with terrible form – you are going to have problems sooner than later.
+If you combine high reps with bad form, you’ll find trouble soon enough.
 I see that combination so often it deserves its own name.
 Maybe “GloboGym Shoulder?”

-Of course, you may have already realized how you ended up hurting your shoulder.
-Maybe you are more interested in exactly what part of your shoulder is causing pain during bench press.
+Of course, you may be more interested in exactly what part of your shoulder is causing pain rather during bench press.
 Well, there are three main sites of injury: the rotator cuff, labrum, and AC joint.

 Rotator Cuff Injury During Bench Press